 Here are five activities that you can undertake to reduce the risk exposure early.

-2. Get Everyone on the Same Page.
 If you ask two people to explain the purpose of a new project, you may get completely different answers.
 Work with the project sponsor, project team, and stakeholders to draft the initial project charter.
 Project charters include but are not limited to:

 - Project Title